-If you're looking to take the kids to a festival but not sure which one is for you then check out our guide of our top family friendly festivals below.
+If you're looking to take the kids to a festival but not sure which one is for you then check out our guide for the best UK festivals for families.
 All of which make considerable efforts to making festivals more environmentally friendly and encourage coming along as a whole family.

 Camp Bestival is a 'little sister' festival of Bestival and is designed specifically to be child friendly and has won 'Best family festival' four times since it was created in 2008.
 With an enormous kid's area they'll be spoilt for choice!
 Choose from go-karting, fair ground rides, kid's shows, circus acts and daring sports.
 Or watch their favourite acts from TV like Mr Tumble and Dick and Dom.

 This child friendly festival is great for kids as young 2 and has different childrens areas for 'upper kids' and 'lower kids'

 Kid's entertainment isn't limited to the Kid's areas like in most festivals, you'll find fun and games for the whole family spread across the whole festival.
 We loved the 'Dingly Dell' where you can learn as a family how to make fires, take woodland strolls and have close encounters with owls and falcons!

 As well as the amazing range of children's and family activities you'll be able to listen to great music acts such as Ellie Goulding, Mumford & Sons and Florence and the Machine!

 Camp Bestival supports a wide range of charities including Energy Revolution who aim to reduce carbon emissions and they encourage festival goers to use the 'Big Green coach' company; for every customer that goes to camp festival using this transport they will save and protect 5 square foot of Amazonian rain forest for 10 years!